GANs for Medical Image Synthesis: An Empirical Study: Generative Adversarial Networks

 \subsubsection{WGAN and WGAN-GP}

-Wasserstein GANs \cite{pmlr-v70-arjovsky17a} are considered as a major breakthrough that help overcoming GAN training challenges.
+Wasserstein GANs \citep{pmlr-v70-arjovsky17a} are considered as a major breakthrough to overcome GAN training challenges.
 In particular, it is known to reduce the effect of mode collapse and stabilize the learning procedure.
 The idea is to use a Wasserstein earth-mover distance as GAN loss function together with some other optimization tricks like weight clipping and gradient penalty.